SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``objc`` attribute tells the compiler
     that a declaration is available to use in Objective-C code.

+    Applying this attribute to an extension
+    has the same effect as
+    applying it to every member of that extension that is not explicitly marked with
+    either the ``objc`` or ``nonobjc`` attribute.

     Classes marked with the ``objc`` attribute
     must inherit from a class defined in Objective-C or from another class marked with the ``objc`` attribute.